The Art of Mindful Play Workshop

 Over the workshop:

-- Lizzie Conner (Artist) and Liz Lane (Psychologist) will engage you in a range of art exercises aimed to kindle the joy of play, explore the psychology of play and participate in mindful meditation exercises (drawn from both Philosophy and Psychology) aimed at fostering a sense of play.
+- Liz Lane (Psychologist/ Artist) and Mary Aston (Qualified Life Coach/Artist) will engage you in a range of art exercises aimed to kindle the joy of play, explore the psychology of play and participate in mindful meditation exercises (drawn from both Philosophy and Psychology) aimed at fostering a sense of play.

 - You will have the opportunity to explore both your creative and psychological barriers that have potentially overlayed your sense of play.